Evergy Efficiency of a Butane Torch vs. E-Nail

 When camping, if you have a vehicle you can usually use a cheap inverter to power an e-nail using the cigarette lighter socket.
 There are also “portable e-nail” products available, but they just don’t deliver heat as well as a “real” nail, and aren’t nearly as reliable in the long-run (probably because of the battery load slowly becoming uneven or just plain slow over-heating.
 I have yet to read a review from someone who is satisfied with these “portable e-nails” after more than a year’s use.
 There are e-pens, and there are e-nails.
 Let’s just say there are e-nails and there is everything else.
 There is a big difference in heating power and taste with dabs dropped straight onto a small coil and dabs dropped onto a proper nail with an e-nail coil heating around it.

-I do still keep a propane torch nozzle around for other purposes– but I will say that there is one thing that I still depend on my torch for and that is to remove certain nails that are completely stuck with month-long reclaim accumulations.
-A lot of the time hot water will work (and sometimes this plus a lighter)..
-But to be fair after this “anti-torch manifesto” I will say that my torch is still the easiest and best way to remove a stuck nail.
+I do still keep a torch around for other purposes.
+I will say that there is one thing that I still depend on my torch for and that is to remove certain nails that are completely stuck from reclaim.
+A lot of the time hot water alone will work, but I will give the torch some praise after being so critical.
+A butane torch is still the easiest way to remove a sticky nail.
 That being said, this is only necessary with my setup maybe every few months at the very earliest.
-Also, having a more constant heat source could be a bad thing for the accident prone or people living with animals or ancient or humans.
-Check out Leafly’s handy explanation on why e-nails aren’t right for everyone (toward the bottom of the article).
+Also, having a more constant heat source could be a bad thing for the accident prone.
+This is also true for people living with animals or humans.
+Check out Leafly’s handy explanation on why e-nails aren’t right for everyone.

-AN ELECTRIC NAIL (E-NAIL) CONTROLLER OVER A PROPANE / BUTANE TORCH & NAIL SETUP:
+AN ELECTRIC DAB NAIL (E-NAIL) OVER A TORCH:

 - E-NAILS ARE MORE ENERGY EFFICIENT